data-gymnasia/courses/content/epidemic-modeling/content.md

 ---
 > id: solution-oversimplification

-*Solution*.
-Here are some caveats:
+*Solution.* Here are some caveats:

 1. An infected person does not necessarily recover, since some people die with the illness.
 2. A person may become infected again if the virus mutates in such a way that the antibodies are no longer effective on the new [strain](gloss:strain).